Internal Communication in International Companies: Succeeding

 | Recognize | Give visibility to teams | local spotlight, ranking, video testimony |

 Companies that achieve real results do not treat technology as an isolated toolbox.
 They use it to solve a specific human problem.
 Distance.
 Silence between teams.
 Low participation.
 Change fatigue.
-It is this link between problem and use that makes the difference.
+It’s this link between problem and use that makes the difference.

 Measuring the Impact of Your Communication with the Right KPIs

-The first trap of measurement is to confuse activity with impact.
+The first trap of measurement is confusing activity with impact.
 Publishing more, sending more, getting more views does not prove that communication has helped the company.
 It only proves that a flow exists.

 To seriously manage internal communication in international companies, it is necessary to link indicators to a management objective.
 Understanding, participation, ownership, cohesion, speed of dissemination, quality of local relay.
 This type of dashboard is what interests management.